The Perfect Ecommerce Homepage (That Builds Trust and Sells)

 - Build trust and credibility: Features, benefits, and a great price is not enough to move people to purchase.

-- Motivate towards action: Human beings are built to procrastinate unless there is a reason to act.
+- Motivate towards action: Human beings tend to procrastinate unless there is a reason to act.

 The reasoning behind these goals